 Crossing the border into China, we’ll begin exploring this part of China that a lot of people don’t even realise exists, Uyghur Xinjiang, following the Silk Road from the ancient city of Kashgar, which is closer geographically to Tehran and Damascus than to Beijing, and the site where traditional Uyghur life hits the Chinese state head-on.
 As well as visiting the old town and the main bazaar, being YPT we can’t miss out on the huge statue of Chairman Mao in People’s Square.

 Leaving Kashgar, we hit the southern Silk Road trail, skirting around the Taklamakan Desert.
 Passing through small Uyghur towns, we’ll stop in the oasis town of Hotan, famed for its jade and silk, and Kuqa’s amazing Thousand Buddha caves, reminding us that before the spread of Islam, southern Xinjiang was the place where Buddhism entered China.
 And before heading to Urumqi where the tour ends, we’ll make our final stop in Turpan, China’s Death Valley, the lowest and hottest place in China.

-If you’d like to join us on this tour but can’t get enough time off work, the itinerary can also be split into sections.
-Turkmenistan and Uzbekistan Summer Tour, Kyrgyzstan Independence Day Tour, Kyrgyzstan and Xinjiang Far West Tour (add links).
+If you’d like to join us on this tour but can’t get enough time off work, the itinerary can also be split into sections: Turkmenistan and Uzbekistan Summer Tour, Kyrgyzstan Independence Day Tour and Kyrgyzstan and Xinjiang Far West Tour.

 Day 2 – Tuesday August 21st – Ashgabat, Gates of Hell